dotwebfamily/thegoodnessnetwork/README.md

 - A help post portal for good people
 - A promotor of goodness

+If you want to contribute, read the [contribution.md](contribution.md)

 ## Technical requirements (on progress)

 A user must be able to: